Germán Sánchez (diver)

 Germán Saúl Sánchez Sánchez (born 24 June 1992) is a Mexican diver.
 He is nicknamed "Duva".
 At the age of 16, he competed in the Men's individual 10m platform at the 2008 Summer Olympics and came in 22nd.
 He won one gold medal in the 2011 Pan-American Games.
 At the 2012 Summer Olympics in London, he won a silver medal in the synchronized 10m platform with his partner Iván García.
 In the individual 10m platform, Sánchez came 14th.
 In 2016, Sánchez took part in his third Olympic Games in Rio de Janeiro, Brazil, where he came 5th in the synchronized 10m platform, again alongside Iván García.
 Twelve days later, Sánchez won the silver medal in individual 10m platform. and 9th in the semi-final.
 He became the third Mexican athlete to win an Olympic silver medal in Men's individual 10m platform after Joaquín Capilla (1952) and Álvaro Gaxiola (1968).
 He was the only Mexican diver who had won Olympic medals in both individual and synchronized events until Osmar Olvera did it in Paris 2024.

 Technical features

-Sánchez is a talented diver who has mastered a series of the most difficult dives since 2012.
+Sánchez has performed a series of the most difficult dives since 2012.
 The dives which he uses now in the competition and their degrees of difficulty are: Forward 4½ Somersaults-Tuck 109C (3.7), Back 3½ Somersaults-Tuck 207C (3.3), Reverse 3½ Somersaults-Tuck 307C (3.4), Inward 4½ Somersaults-Tuck 409C (4.1), Forward 2½ Somersaults 3 Twists-Pike 5156B (3.8) and Armstand Back 3 Somersaults-Tuck 626C (3.3).
 The total degree of difficulty of his dives is 21.6, which is the world's third greatest following Iván García(MEX) and Yang Jian(CHN).
 Of his dives, 409C is the most difficult.
 However, due to the high level of difficulty, he cannot perform the dives perfectly all the time.
 It is common for him to perform unsteadily.